Brioche Bread PuddingJanuary 4, 2018 By Cathy — 6 Comments

 Preheat the oven to 350 degrees.

-Use the butter to coat the bottom and sides of the baking dish.
+Use the butter to coat the bottom and sides of a 9x13 inch baking dish.

 Scatter the bread cubes in the dish.